|Trail Features:||Outstanding Lake Views, Waterfalls|

 At 1.6 miles hikers will arrive at the North Longs Peak Trail junction.
 To continue on towards your destination hikers should turn right here.

 About a half-mile further up the trail you'll reach Mills Junction.
-Straight ahead is the Loch Vale Trail which leads to The Loch and Sky Pond, while the side trail to the right leads to Lake Haiyaha.
+Straight ahead is the Loch Vale Trail which leads to The Loch and Sky Pond, while the side trail branching off to the right leads up to Lake Haiyaha.
 As part of the same trail rehabilitation project, this unimproved route was also upgraded in an effort to make it safer and easier to follow as it travels towards the lake.

 To continue on towards Mills Lake hikers should turn left at this junction.
 After a short distance the trail crosses over Vale Brook, at which point you'll enter the majestic Glacier Gorge.